GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devtools/index.md

 The DevTools page can't use most extensions APIs directly.
-Instead, it uses the same subset of the [`extension`][api-extension] and [`runtime`][api-runtime] APIs as content scripts do, and communicates with the service worker using [Message Passing][doc-message-passing].
+Instead, it uses the same subset of the [`extension`][api-extension] and [`runtime`][api-runtime] APIs as content scripts do, and communicates with the service worker using [message passing][doc-message-passing].
 For an example, see [Inject a Content Script][header-injecting].

 ## Create a DevTools extension {: #creating }